SysKitTeam/docs-point/docs/releases/cloud/point-2026-06-02-release-note.md

   * **Error messages for Keep and Delete actions have been updated** to correctly describe the required conditions, such as being a site admin or having an active review task.
   **Fixed an issue** where the Keep, Archive, and Delete lifecycle action buttons were displayed in the side panel for users who did not have the required permissions to use them.

-* **Fixed a bug** where deleted sites still triggered policy violations and e-mail notifications were sent when a task was delegated.
+* **Fixed a bug** where deleted sites unexpectedly triggered policy vulnerabilities displayed in the Security & Compliance dashboard.
+  * Additionally, tasks were created, and e-mail notifications were sent if the applied policies had the Task Delegation option enabled.

-* **Fixed a bug** where Sensitivity Labels and Sharing Settings were not applied to workspaces created using a template with Structure and Content.
+* **Fixed a bug** where Sensitivity Labels and Sharing Settings were not applied to workspaces created using a template with the Copy structure and content option enabled.

-* **Fixed a bug** where policies were not correctly handling deleted sites, causing incorrect policy violations to persist.
+* **Fixed a bug** where policies were not correctly handling deleted sites, causing incorrect policy vulnerabilities to persist.

 * **Fixed a bug** where archived workspaces were appearing in the Inactive Workspaces report.